Geometric local parameterization for solving Hele-Shaw problems with surface tension: Introduction

 In this paper, we introduce an efficient numerical method for approximating the solution to Hele-Shaw problems with surface tension on complex geometry, with theoretical guarantees.
 While the formulation can be extended to arbitrary dimensions, we focus on two-dimensional problems with a one-dimensional smooth complex boundary.
 By ``complex boundary'', we refer mathematically to manifolds that cannot be globally parameterized, i.e., whose atlas has more than one chart.
 Since the boundary is unknown, that is, it is represented only by a finite number of point cloud data lying on a smooth manifold (or boundary curve), we locally parameterize this manifold with Generalize Moving Least Squares (GMLS), a method with solid theoretical foundations \cite{mirzaei2012generalized}.
 Numerically, this local parameterization effectively represents functions on complex geometries \cite{gross2020meshfree,jiang2024generalized,liang2013solving}.
-Our main technical contribution is the systematic application of this local parameterization to discretize the singular boundary integral equation while respecting the underlying manifold.
+Our main technical contribution is a systematic application of this local parameterization to discretize the singular boundary integral equation while respecting the underlying manifold.
 We further support the method with a theoretical study demonstrating the convergence of the scheme in the limit of a large number of uniformly sampled point cloud data.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec2}, we give a brief overview of the Hele-Shaw problem with surface tension and its boundary integral formulation.
 Section~\ref{sec3} presents an overview of the Generalized Moving Least Squares (GMLS) for approximating boundary curvature, the proposed numerical formulation for solving the free boundary problem, and the corresponding theoretical analysis.
 In Section~\ref{sec4}, we rigorously analyze the convergence and error of the proposed discretization.
 In Section~\ref{sec5}, we demonstrate the effectiveness of the proposed method on several test problems, ranging from simple to complex initial boundaries.
 We conclude the paper with a summary and discussion in Section~\ref{sec6}.
-An Appendix is included to provide the detailed proof of Proposition~\ref{prop4.3}.
+We accompany this paper with appendices that reported some detailed calculaions of the proposed discretization, additional proofs of some propositions, and additional numerical results.